dev-academy-programme/curriculum/concepts/git-branching/README.md

 # Git branching and merging

 ## Overview
 Git allows you to fork off 'branches' from any commit and add add new commits to that branch.
 This is a powerful tool for developers.
-It means you can group a sequence of commits as you work on a new feature for example.
-If you want to bring changes from one branch into another you can 'merge' them in.
+It means you can group a sequence of commits as you work on a new feature.
+Then you can bring changes from your feature branch back into your master branch.

 ## Prerequisites